wwce/gcp-vmseries-tf-ilbnh-tags/README.md

 ## Build

-In this section, we will deploy the blueprint with Terraform.
+In this section, we will deploy the lab with Terraform.
 Please note, after the build completes, the virtual machines will take an additional 10 minutes to finish their boot-up process.

 <span style="color:red">**Important!**</span> This build only creates 1 VM-Series firewall in each region.
 We recommend using Panorama (which is not covered in this build) to centrally manage load balanced VM-Series firewalls.
 If you would like to deploy additional firewalls to the load balancer's backend pool, uncomment lines `41-59` and `72-75` in the `vmseries_region0.tf` and `vmseries_region1.tf` files before proceeding.